 The CMPA may disclose personal information to confirm or support your membership with third parties, including:

-The CMPA may share personal information with its subsidiaries, such as your mailing address, contact and demographic information, for the purposes of offering particular services that may be of benefit to you.
-The CMPA may also share information with its subsidiaries to confirm membership with the CMPA or to update any contact information.
-For example, if you are a CMPA member and a client of a CMPA subsidiary, when you inform us of an address change, this information will be changed for both organizations.
-The CMPA will not share members’ personal medical-legal information with its subsidiaries without explicit permission.
+As stated in the Overview section of this policy, the CMPA shares personal information with its subsidiary Saegis to offer particular services that may benefit you.
+The CMPA may also share information with Saegis to confirm membership with the CMPA or to update contact or member information.
+For example, if you are a CMPA member and a client of Saegis, when you inform us of an address change, this information may be changed for both organizations.
+The CMPA will not share members’ personal medico-legal information with Saegis without member consent.

 There are some circumstances where the CMPA may disclose personal information without consent.
 Such circumstances include where the CMPA: